e271828e/Flight.jl/docs/notes/design/framework_spec.md

   junctions, [§6.2][s6-2]).
 The rule spans levels: an input fed both inside a sub-assembly and by an ancestor's deep route is a two-producers build error — deep routing cannot silently double-feed.
-- No auto-bubbling of unconnected inputs (implicit interface growth — and worse: the forgotten-wire error, [§11.4][s11-4] walkthrough 2, would be silently *promoted to interface*, climbing level by level into a live root [slot](#g-slot) nobody feeds, instead of failing at build).
+- No auto-bubbling of unconnected inputs (row 43).
-- Unconnected output ports: legal, silently (there is no build-time warning for them, row 84 — under mandatory `output_types` most models carry many observation-oriented ports no wire consumes, [§9.2][s9-2] blesses exactly that, and [§9.2][s9-2]'s path-bound readers attach after the build, so "unused" is not even decidable; a warning firing on every honest port poisons the sole warning stream, [§9.7][s9-7]'s anti-diagnostic lesson.
-The hazard it nominally guarded — a wire someone meant to draw — is caught from the consumer side, where the information actually lives).
-Unconnected input ports: build error (no silent defaults). **The check is a whole-tree property, not a per-declaration one**: within a single assembly declaration an unfed child input is simply *awaiting a claim from above* — a sibling wire, an ancestor's deep
+- Unconnected output ports: legal, silently, with no build-time warning (row 84).
+  Unconnected input ports: build error
+  (no silent defaults). **The check is a whole-tree property, not a per-declaration one**: within a single assembly declaration an unfed child input is simply *awaiting a claim from above* — a sibling wire, an ancestor's deep